 Career Prep 2030

-In order to serve the economic needs of our region and the life-long employability of our students, we need to increase the number of students engaging in high-quality career and technical education and work-based learning opportunities.
+In order to serve the economic needs of our region and the life-long employability of our students, we need to increase the number of students engaging in high-quality career and technical education (CTE) and work-based learning opportunities.
 West Michigan is competing with other peer metropolitan areas across the country for economic development.

 • CTE students graduate at a higher rate than non-CTE students.